 - numbness, often on only one side of the body

-- difficulty walking or moving the arms
+- difficulty walking or moving your arms

 - memory problems

-- struggle to speak or understand spoken language
+- difficulty speaking or understanding spoken language

 - loss of consciousness or coma

-Other factors that increase the likelihood of lacunar stroke include:
+Additional factors that increase the likelihood of lacunar stroke include:

 - smoking or exposure to secondhand smoke

-- use of birth control pills
+- using birth control pills

-- sedentary lifestyle
+- a sedentary lifestyle